KixxFTW/KixxFTW/README.md

 ### 🌼 Flower Page (HTML/CSS)
 An elegant and visually appealing front-end design project showcasing responsive layouts and UI principles.

+### 🛍️ UCU Merchandise Hub (HTML)
+A university merchandise web platform developed for showcasing products with a user-friendly interface.

 ---